JTorralba-CS/NETTAP/README.md

 4) Adds CARRAGIE-RETURN + LINE-FEED to minimize overlapping of received records causing extra processing for GeoEvent service.
 GeoEvent service uses the ETX as record separator but sometimes receives short status messages like "STXE99ETX".

 5) Stores the "cleansed" data in the TCP_CCC.txt file.

+6) Exclusive mode - only one active socket between source and destination TCP system.

 ## Stack: